 Tax regulations change on a yearly basis.
 Keeping up with all of the changes regarding estate and gift tax exemptions can be daunting.
 Skilled estate lawyers can help you ensure that your estate won’t pay any more in taxes than is absolutely necessary.
 Funding an IRA, funding a 529 college savings account, and using estate tax portability, there are several ways to minimize your tax liability.

 4. Update Your Charitable Giving

 Charitable giving is another way to decrease your tax liability.
 Donating a larger amount to a fund that is donor-advised may be advantageous.
 Doing so gives you the opportunity to receive an immediate charitable deduction.
 Then, you can distribute funds to charities overtime that you carefully vet.
 Additionally, your money can grow interest tax-free before you donate it to the charities of your choice.

 5. Review Your New Year Estate Plan with a Trusted Lawyer

 Taking time to consider your estate plan on your own is extremely helpful.
 However, there is no substitute for receiving skilled legal advice.
 At Surprenant & Beneski, PC, we work as a team to offer our clients valuable legal services.
 Taking the time to review your entire estate plan can save our clients and their loved ones significant money over the long run.
 As a reminder, Surprenant & Beneski offers a free estate plan review every three years to our existing clients.
-With our Southern Massachusetts estate planning law firm by your side, we will help make the process as stress-free as possible.
+With our Southeastern Massachusetts estate planning law firm by your side, we will help make the process as stress-free as possible.